rblessings/urlradar/README.md

     --header 'Authorization: Basic Y2xpZW50OnNlY3JldA==' \
     --header 'Content-Type: application/x-www-form-urlencoded' \
     --data-urlencode 'grant_type=client_credentials' \
-    --data-urlencode 'scope=openid'
+    --data-urlencode 'scope=apis'
     ```

    **Explanation**:
     - `Authorization: Basic Y2xpZW50OnNlY3JldA==`: The base64-encoded client credentials (`client:secret`).
     - `Content-Type: application/x-www-form-urlencoded`: Specifies the content type of the request.
     - `grant_type=client_credentials`: The grant type used for this request.
-    - `scope=openid`: Defines the scope for the token.
+    - `scope=apis`: Defines the scope for the token.

    This command will return a JSON response containing the access token if the credentials are valid.